-The Series A Bonds and Series B Bonds (collectively the "Bonds") and the Notes will be issued in book-entry-only form and registered in the name of Cede & Co., as nominee for the Depository Trust Company ("DTC"), New York, New York.
+The Bonds and the Notes will be issued in book-entry-only form and registered in the name of Cede & Co., as nominee for the Depository Trust Company ("DTC"), New York, New York.
 The beneficial owners of the Bonds and the Notes will not receive certificates representing their ownership interest in the Bonds or the Notes.
 Principal of, redemption premium, if any, and interest payments on, the Bonds and the Notes will be made by the Town to The Depository Trust Company, New York, New York ("DTC"), or its nominee as registered owners of the Bonds and the Notes.
 DTC will credit its participants in accordance with their respective holdings shown in the records of DTC.
 It is anticipated that the beneficial owners of the Bonds and the Notes will receive payment or credit from DTC participants and other nominees of the beneficial owners.
 Ownership of the Bonds and the Notes may be in principal amounts of \$5,000 or integral multiples thereof.
 (See "Book-Entry-Only Transfer System" herein.)